vsoch/containershare/README.md

 ## Containershare Templates

 ### Step 1.
 What kind of container?

-To contribute a new container, first decide what kind of container you want to build.
-We have getting started guides and templates for multiple kinds, along with examples for you to quickly demo them.
+Whether you want to contribute or use a container, the first step is to decide what kind of container you want.
+Below we have getting started guides and templates for multiple kinds, along with examples for you to quickly demo them.
 For all of the containers below, we name them `repo2docker` and use the same port (`8888`) so be sure to change this if you want to run multiple at the same time.
 Or just kill the running container and do a la carte.

 ### Repo2Docker
 Do you have a jupyter (or similar) notebook and want to quickly build and deploy it?
 You will want to use the [repo2docker share](https://github.com/vsoch/repo2docker-share) template.
 This is based on the [continuous builder](https://github.com/vsoch/continuous-build).